Craig-Hudson/The-SmokeHouse/README.md

 [Bootstrap carousel](http://https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works "Bootstrap carousel") - I used the code from bootstrap to create the structure of the carousel and have added additional bootstrap classes and my own elements where necessary.

 [Bootstrap hamburger menu](http:/https://getbootstrap.com/docs/5.3/components/navbar/#how-it-works/ "Bootstrap hamburger menu") - I used the code from bootstrap v 5.3 to create the hamburger menu

 ### Content

+The use of the bootstrap framework was used to create the carousel and the hamburger menu.

 Content for this project was written by Craig Hudson